I spent years fighting a war I couldn’t win.

 This doesn’t mean becoming a doormat or losing your edge.
 It means finding your power in presence instead of protest.
 It means discovering that you can be both accepting and ambitious, grateful and growing, peaceful and passionate.

 You can love what is while still working toward what could be.
+In fact, that might be the only way real change happens—from a place of wholeness rather than war.

 Maybe happiness really is this simple.
 Maybe it’s not about getting life to cooperate with our plans, but about learning to cooperate with life.
+Maybe the secret isn’t a secret at all, just a practice most of us avoid because it asks us to put down our weapons and trust.